 For their live performances, they invested in the best stage equipment available at the time – lights, speakers, staging, recording.
-Everything was the best money could buy at the time and they did it for their loyal followers to make sure they fans had the experience possible at their concerts.
+Everything was the best money could buy at the time, and they did it for their loyal followers to make sure their fans had the best experience possible at their concerts.
 This led to everyone telling their friends about their experience.

-Businesses will sometimes spend all their time chasing new customers, while neglecting their current customers.
+Businesses will sometimes spend all their time chasing new customers while neglecting their current customers.
 This is a really bad idea.
 You have to take care of your current customers.
 That’s why you need marketing assets in your business you can use over and over again.
-Market assets such as lead generation landing pages, direct mail campaigns, PPC Ad campaigns.
+Marketing assets such as lead generation landing pages, lead magnets, great offers, direct mail campaigns, and PPC Ad campaigns.
 One and done marketing rarely works long term.

 If you have read some of my other blog posts, you’ve heard me say marketing is the most important thing you can do in your business.
 It is priority one.
 BUT when it comes to clients in my business who are paying me money every month, I do everything possible to provide a great experience for them and get results.
 And I usually go above and beyond to make sure both those things happen.
 I do everything I can to make sure they stick.

 And that is probably the reason I have clients who have been with me for 7 plus years.
 No contract.
 No obligation on their part.
 But they stay because they know I have their best interest and their bottom line in mind…always.
 My philosophy is I have to find a way to make clients more money than they are paying me.
 I have to provide value.